-Learn how to make & keep friendships for young adults.
+Learn how to make and keep friends and romantic relationships.

-For young adults with autism, ADHD and other social challenges.
+For young adults (18-35yrs) with autism, ADHD, social anxiety and other social challenges.

 Stands for Program for the Enrichment and Education of Relational Skills